Periodic solutions and invariant torus in the R\"ossler System: Abstract

 \section{Abstract}

 The R\"ossler System is characterized by a three-parameter family of quadratic 3D vector fields.
 There exist two one-parameter families of R\"ossler Systems exhibiting a zero-Hopf equilibrium.
 For R\"ossler Systems near to one of these families, we provide generic conditions ensuring the existence of a torus bifurcation.
-In this case, the torus surrounds a periodic orbit that bifurcates from the zero-Hopf equilibrium.
-To the best of our knowledge, up to now, a torus bifurcation had only been numerically indicated for the R\"osler System.
+In this case, the torus surrounds a periodic solution that bifurcates from the zero-Hopf equilibrium.
 For R\"ossler Systems near to the other family, we provide generic conditions for the existence of a periodic solution bifurcating from the zero-Hopf equilibrium.
-This improves the known results so far regarding periodic solutions for such a family.
-In addition, the stability properties of the periodic solutions and invariant torus are analyzed.
+This improves currently known results regarding periodic solutions for such a family.
+In addition, the stability properties of the periodic solutions and invariant torus are analysed.

 \allowdisplaybreaks